JoseDev184/html-css-project/README.md

 @import "pages/home";

-contiene grown today was very productive day working coding, the goal is each day at least 30 min!  contancy and practice make yopu goat!!!!!!!!
+contiene grown today was very productive day working coding, the goal is each day at least 30 min!  contancy and practice make yopu goat!!!!!!!!!!